 Opening a Roth IRA is a smart way to save for retirement.
 A Roth IRA lets you grow your retirement savings and enjoy tax-free retirement withdrawals.**

 Differences Between a Roth IRA and Traditional IRA

-Unlike the Traditional IRA, contributions made to a Roth IRA cannot be deducted for tax purposes.
+Unlike a traditional IRA, contributions made to a Roth IRA cannot be deducted for tax purposes.
 However, growth achieved through investment returns is free from income tax.

 A Roth IRA is more flexible than you think.

 If the idea of not being able to use your money until 59 1/2 is holding you back from opening a Roth IRA, you might be surprised to learn that a Roth IRA is more accessible than you realize.
 You can withdraw your initial contribution to a Roth IRA, but leave all the earnings alone to continue to grow, with no early withdrawal penalty tax or income tax due.

 Maximum contribution: $6,000 in a tax year.